Chinese universities start 'Xi Thought' institutes

 The distinction places Xi on a par with Mao Zedong and Deng Xiaoping.
 It means that his dogma - "Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era" - will become a mantra for a new generation.

-According to media reports Sunday (Oct 29), the research institutes will not "hide in the ivory tower" but advocate the incorporation of Xi thought in all aspects of daily life.
+According to media reports on Sunday, the research institutes will not "hide in the ivory tower" but advocate the incorporation of Xi thought in all aspects of daily life.

 "We will gather many experts and professors to disseminate and preach Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era in businesses, neighbourhoods and villages," Jiang Hongxin, head of Hunan Normal University's newly-founded Xi Thought research centre, told the People's Daily, the party mouthpiece.